linguistica-uchicago/lxa5/docs/sources/dev.rst

       $ git remote add upstream https://github.com/linguistica-uchicago/lxa5.git

-   This command adds a new link to the linguistica-uchicago/lxa5 repository (not your fork) and names it as "upstream".
+   This command adds a new link to the linguistica-uchicago/lxa5 repository (not your fork on GitHub) and names it as "upstream".
    From time to time, you will need to keep your local copy of the Linguistica 5 codebase up-to-date by pulling the latest code from the linguistica-uchicago/lxa5 repository.
 This added link (with the name